byteball/odex-backend/REST_API.md

 Retrieve OHLCV data corresponding to a baseToken and a quoteToken.

-* {baseToken} is the Ethereum address of a baseToken
+* {baseToken} is the ID of a baseToken
-* {quoteToken} is the Ethereum address of a quoteToken
+* {quoteToken} is the ID of a quoteToken
 * {pairName} is the pair name under the format {baseTokenSymbol}/{quoteTokenSymbol}(eg. "ZRX/WETH").
 I believe this parameter is currently required but it's planned to be optional.
-The idea is for this parameter to be used for verifications purposes and the API to send back an eror if it does not correspond to a baseToken/quoteToken parameters
+The idea is for this parameter to be used for verifications purposes and the API to send back an error if it does not correspond to a baseToken/quoteToken parameters
 * {duration} is the duration (in units, see param below) of each candlestick
 * {units} is the unit used to represent the above duration: "minute", "hour", "day", "week", "month"
 * {from} is the beginning timestamp from which ohlcv data has to be queried